-In addition to their major, students have the option of pursuing a second major and/or one or more minors.
+In addition to their major, students have the option of pursuing a second major and/or one or more minors or certificates.
 Second majors must include at least 16 credits not included in the first major.
 For each minor, the student must complete at least eight credits that are not used to fulfill the requirements of the major(s) or another minor.
+For each certificate, the student must complete at least four credits that are not used to fulfill the requirements of the major(s) or minor(s) programs.
+Certificates are embedded with a bachelor's degree program.
+They are not standalone programs.
+Only a notation of certificate completion will appear on the student's transcript.

 Second majors and minors represent additional knowledge and interest in areas outside the first major.
 Therefore, second majors and minors must be selected in disciplines outside the first major, and additional minors must be selected in disciplines outside the first minor.
 Major and minor disciplines are determined by the predominant course prefix of the major/minor course requirements.
 For secondary education majors, the major subject area is considered to be the discipline of the major.
-Students seeking to double major in related disciplines (as defined by the predominant course prefix) would appeal to department chair(s) of the major and then the Dean for Curriculum Assessment.
+Students seeking to double major in related disciplines (as defined by the predominant course prefix) would appeal to department chair(s) of the major and then the Dean for Curriculum and Honors.